sabinbaniya/discord-documentation/docs/setup-code.md

 ## Create a Webhook

 Becca is configured to send an online notice, and updates on servers it leaves or joins, through a Discord Webhook.
 In your server, create a new Webhook and copy the URL.

+You can refer to the [official documentation](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for creating a new Webhook.

-You will need the ID and Token from that URL for the next step.
-These values are obtained from the URL in the format:
+You will need this Webhook URL for the next step.

+It looks something like:

 `https://discordapp.com/api/webhooks/ID/TOKEN`